DTU-TES/Hydrogen-Fuelling-Station/README.md

 Make sure dymola is installed and working correctly (Hence, modelica and visual studio/express (2010/2013) should be installed).

 Download hydrogen fuelling package.
-Extract files in Dymola folder in Docments.
+Extract files in Dymola folder in Documents.
 Keep library structure within the "Hydrogen-Fuelling-Station" folder.

 Installation of CoolProp.
 Copy "CoolPropLib.lib" from CoolPropFiles folder into installation folder of dymola "Dymola/bin/lib".